UnacceptableBehaviour/js_canvas/test_pages/u6_text_fill/README.md

 ```
 > cd ./test_pages/u6_text_fill
 > canvas-sketch sketch-05 --open    # fire up code in a new browser window / tab
+# Hit REFRESH in the browser to see a different symbol each time!
 ```

 Some experiments: